KryptXBSA/StorageBox/README.md

 3. Change to the `website/` directory.
 Copy the contents of the `.env.example` file into a new file named `.env`.
 Default values will work for running locally.

-4. Run the following command spawn the Docker containers: `docker-compose up`
+4. Run the following command to spawn the Docker containers: `docker-compose up`

 Make sure to visit `localhost:3000` login with the default credentals`user:admin, pass:admin`, and configure Grafana by following these steps: